Stochastic Saddle-Point Optimization for Wasserstein Barycenters

-In this paper we consider stochastic optimization problems, which arise in computational optimal transport when the goal is to estimate a population Wasserstein barycenter \cite{agueh2011barycenters} (or Fr\'echet mean w.r.t.
+In this paper we consider stochastic optimization problems, which arise in computational optimal transport when the goal is to estimate population Wasserstein barycenter \cite{agueh2011barycenters} (or Fr\'echet mean w.r.t.
 Wasserstein distance) of a probability distribution on the Wasserstein space of probability measures.
-Wasserstein barycenter problem has recently attracted a lot of attention from the Machine Learning, statistics and optimization community, see \cite{peyre2018optimaltransport,dvinskikh2020stochastic} and references therein.
+Wasserstein barycenter problem has recently attracted a lot of attention from the machine learning, statistics, and optimization community, see \cite{peyre2018optimaltransport,dvinskikh2020stochastic} and references therein.
 From the computational point of view, approximating population Wasserstein barycenter is a challenging optimization problem since it contains several layers of complications.
-The first layer requires to define for $p\geq 1$ the $p$-Wasserstein distance $\W_p(r,c)$ between two probability measures $r,c$, which in this paper we assume to be discrete probability distributions which belong to the standard simplex $\Delta^n$. $\W_p(r,c)$ is defined as an optimal value in an optimal transport problem, where the goal is to find a transport plan between vectors $r$,$c$ such that the total transportation cost is minimal (see \eqref{eq:ot_problem} for a formal definition).
+The first layer requires to define for $p\geq 1$ the $p$-Wasserstein distance $\W_p(r,c)$ between two probability measures $r,c$, which in this paper we assume to be discrete probability distributions that belong to the standard simplex $\Delta^n$. $\W_p(r,c)$ is defined as an optimal value in an optimal transport problem, where the goal is to find a transport plan between vectors $r$,$c$ such that the total transportation cost is minimal (see \eqref{eq:ot_problem} for a formal definition).
 The next layer is that the measure $c$ is assumed to be random with some probability distribution $P_c$ on $\Delta^n$ and the population barycenter $r^*$ minimizes the expected Wasserstein distance, i.e. $r^*=\argmin_{r \in \Delta^n} \E_c \W_p^p(r, c)$.
 This is a stochastic optimization problem, where the objective is defined as a solution to some other random optimization problem.
 The third layer of complication is that the dimension $n$ can be very large, e.g. $10^6$.
 To motivate this setting we refer to \cite{boissard2015distribution}, where the authors consider a template estimation problem from a random sample of its transformations.
-A particular example of such template can be images, considered in \cite{cuturi2014fast}, where empirically the Wasserstein barycenter gives the best quality of the template image reconstruction.
-For a $10^3$ by $10^3$ image we obtain that $n=10^6$.
+A particular example of such a template can be images, considered in \cite{cuturi2014fast}, where empirically the Wasserstein barycenter gives the best quality of the template image reconstruction.
+For a $10^3$ by $10^3$ image, we obtain that $n=10^6$ and the dimension of the transportation plan is then $n^2=10^{12}$ leading to a huge-scale optimization problem.